pyca/cryptography/docs/x509/reference.rst

         .. versionadded:: 42.0.0

-        Returns the parameters of the signature algorithm used to sign the certificate.
+        Returns the parameters of the signature algorithm used to sign the certificate signing request.
 For RSA signatures it will return either a :class:`~cryptography.hazmat.primitives.asymmetric.padding.PKCS1v15` or
         :class:`~cryptography.hazmat.primitives.asymmetric.padding.PSS` object.